MileHacker Logo

 Historical Hub

-The city served as an important hub on the Grand Canal, central to trade and grain distribution for centuries.
+The city served as an important hub on the Grand Canal, central to trade and grain distribution for hundreds of years.

 Enduring Legacy